Fastelavn pastry

 Gammel Kongevej 107, 1850 Frederiksberg C

 Meyers Bageri is one of the biggest pushers of fastelavnsboller in Copenhagen.
-This year they will sell four variants.
-Two of them are favourites from last year: the old-fashioned fastelavnsbolle and their fastelavnsbolle with prune compote, vanilla cream topped with lemon glaze and blue cornflower.
-What will be new at Meyers is their fastelavnsbolle made from Vienna pastry, pistachio remonce, rhubarb compote and vanilla crème and their Friday-fastelavnsbolle made from Vienna pastry topped with hazelnut mousse, coffee crème with Summerbird Amber chocolate put on a crunchy base of hazelnuts and chocolate.
+This year, they will sell four variants.
+Two of them are Copenhagen favourites from last year: the old-fashioned fastelavnsbolle and their fastelavnsbolle with prune compote, vanilla cream topped with lemon glaze and blue cornflower, which is only sold on Fridays.
+What will be new at Meyers is their rødgrød fastelavnsbolle, inspired by the Danish dessert rødgrød med fløde, which is a porridge made from different berries topped with heavy cream and their variant with apples, sour cream foam, and chocolate.
+Meyers has also made a new interpretation of their chocolate variant, which this year is made from an eclair pastry filled with cocoa craquelin, Sarah Bernhardt cream, and a hazelnut praline.

 Perron Banegaarden fastelavnsboller